Burtens/SENG201-Project/FarmGame/README.txt

 How to open source code in Eclipse:

-1. Open eclipse and click import existing projects then click browse
+1. Open eclipse and click file then import

+2. in the import menu under general double click existing project into workplace

+3. click browse in the top right of the window

-2. Go to the location of the exported folder and click on GUIGame then click select folder
+4. Go to the location of the extracted folder and click on GUIGame then click select folder

-3. Make sure GUIGame is ticked in projects window
+5. Make sure GUIGame is ticked in projects window

-4. click Finish
+6. click Finish